wigahluk/wigahluk.github.io/posts/fixing_and_updating_my_blog.md

 OK, seems that all is working again. `npm outdated` is not giving me any warnings.
 At least for the next minute, I’m up to date!

 After dealing with all these small issues I’m more and more tempted to start using a different approach like _ELM_ or _PureScript_.
 I’m just sort of tired of the JavaScript ecosystem.

+_Update Sep-15_ I have removed all need for doing AJAX calls.
+Also removed Highlands, I was using it for doing streaming in Node, instead I'm using RxJS also in the build process.

+_Update Sep-16_ I have removed React Router.
+Not a huge improvement on the bundle size, but at least I have less dependencies to worry about.

+My TODO now is:

+* Remove Markdown-it and preprocess the files in the build process
+* Update my fonts and styles.
+I want to use Modern Latin now
+* Add MathJax support for writing some math on my posts.